openvinotoolkit/openvino/docs/articles_en/get-started/configurations/configurations-intel-gpu.rst

      wsl --update
      wsl --shutdown

-- When booting Ubuntu 20.04, 22.04, or 24.04 install the same drivers as described above in the Linux section
+- When booting Ubuntu 20.04 or 22.04, install the same drivers as described above in the Linux section

 .. note::